rsingh65/Quotes_App_react_redux_express_mongo/README.md

 2. Run npm install in the ../src/server
 3. Run npm start
 4. Run npm install in the root folder
-5. Run npm start and the broswe should open the localhost url for the website
+5. Run npm start and the broswer should open the localhost url for the website